k1nho/blog/content/posts/2025-10-28-securing-my-local-network-with-tailscale.md

 sudo ufw allow from 'fda7:115c:a1e0::/48' to any port 22
 ```

-Lastly, we deny access from any other IP to SSH.
+We deny access from any other IP to SSH.

 ```bash
 sudo ufw deny 22